Do you know that you and your life are greatly influenced by what you believe?

 The Elephant Story

-Have you ever wondered how the circus people trained the elephants?
+Have you ever wondered how people trained elephants in the circus?
 Elephants are the biggest animals on land.
 They can push down trees with their trunks, and they are powerful.

-Well, the story is almost the same as the Barracuda ones.
+Well, the story is almost the same as the Barracuda.
 When the elephants are small and in baby size, people chained their legs.

 This will go on for days.
-After that, the baby elephant will slowly buy into the idea that as long as the chain is leased on its leg, it can never break free.
+After that, the baby elephant will slowly buy into the belief that as long as the chain is leased on its leg, it can never break free.

 Are you acting like the elephants?